 It's very hard to have a healthy relationship when one or both of you have low resilience.

 If only one has high resilience, that partner might hold up the other one throughout a long relationship.
-The relationship will suffer.
+The relationship will likely suffer, or have increased challenges.
 If you're the high-resilience partner, you may feel taken advantage of.
-You may enjoy helping your spouse through the hard times, and that's a good thing in some cases.
+You may enjoy helping your partner through the hard times, and that's a good thing in some cases.
 However, when it happens regularly, you may begin to feel they're more of a child than a partner.

 If you're the one who has low resilience, life won't be easy for you.
 It might be hard to contribute to the relationship and feel like an equal partner.
 You may become so reliant on your partner that if he or she is suddenly gone, you can't function on your own.
 You may not like the person you become, either.
 That will likely cause your self-esteem to plummet, and you may become mentally ill.